 Professionalism – your conduct and manner are especially important when representing your organisation.
 Respect the journalist and he/she will respect you.

 Personalisation – even though you’re speaking on behalf of your organisation, it’s you the media is speaking to.
 Show character and credibility.

 These tips can be equally applied to numerous everyday situations, such as meetings, job interviews and public presentations, providing you with vital tools to boost your confidence and personal impact.

-Alumni can keep up to date with news and more exclusive training and events by subscribing to the Alumni Network mailing list.
+Alumni can keep up to date with news and more exclusive training and events by subscribing to the Future of London mailing list.